kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/docker-desktop-winmaclinux@NCdsPRhJy7UtQFNLo1J1f.md

 # Docker Desktop

-Docker Desktop is an easy-to-install application for Windows, macOS, and Linux that provides a graphical interface for Docker development.
-It simplifies container management and running with user-friendly experience and seamless host operating system integration for desktop development environments.
+Docker Desktop is a comprehensive development environment for Windows, macOS, and Linux with a GUI.
+It includes Docker Engine, CLI, Buildx, Extensions, Compose, Kubernetes, and credentials helper, providing everything needed for container development on desktop platforms.

 Learn more from the following resources: